Welcome to the Earl N. Phillips School of Business

 We have a firm belief in early career exploration.
 Career-related activities are integrated at all levels, from freshmen to senior classes.
 Sophomore level initiatives focus on self-awareness, including an emphasis on the strengths of the student.
 A growth mindset is foundational to discovering career pathway options.
 We encourage students to determine and develop the specific hard skills necessary to differentiate themselves in the marketplace.
-Concurrently, the advancement of their soft skills is equally critical.
+Concurrently, the advancement of their soft skills, including professionalism, is equally critical.
 In conversations I have with members of the business community about what they look for in new hires, the focus tends to be on soft skills.

 College is not just about developing skills for employment.
 It should be both intellectually rewarding and socially enjoyable.
 College should be a transformational experience involving developing intellectually, growing and maturing personally, challenging norms, and developing perspectives.

 We believe students should learn just as much outside as inside the classroom.
 Many soft skills will be developed through memberships in student organizations.
 Involvement in student organizations is not only valuable and gratifying, but also a great way to develop lifelong friendships and potential future business colleagues or partners.
 The Earl N. Phillips School of Business offers and encourages students to find clubs that suit their interests.
-These include the Entrepreneurs Club, the Professional Selling Club, the American Marketing Association Club, the Alpha Kappa Psi Business Fraternity, the Floyd T. Craven Investment Club, the Delta Mu Delta Business Honor Society, the Economics Association, and the Sigma Nu Tau Entrepreneurship Honor Society.
+These include the Entrepreneurs Club, the Professional Selling Club, the American Marketing Association Club, the Alpha Kappa Psi Business Fraternity, the Floyd T. Craven Investment Club, the Delta Mu Delta Business Honor Society, the HPU Economics Association, the National Retail Federation Club, the Social Media Marketing Club, the Real Estate Club, and the Sigma Nu Tau Entrepreneurship Honor Society.